mbta/dotcom/docs/ENVIRONMENT.md

 ### `WIREMOCK_PATH`

 The path to your wiremock `.jar` file.
 Currently, this optional variable is only used by `npm` tasks, and not `mix`.
-If it is not set, `bin/wiremock-standalone-2.1.14.jar` will be used as the default.

 ### `WIREMOCK_PROXY_URL`